IR & Procedural Workflow

 How to Adapt — Concrete Steps for the Practice Today

 Staff training is another critical area, with a focus on efficient documentation practices.
 Studies show that well-trained staff can decrease the authorization processing time by up to 50%.
-Establishing a specialized administrative team dedicated to handling prior authorizations can ensure that submissions are both timely and accurate, with some practices reporting a 15% increase in approval rates following such restructuring.
+Establishing a specialized administrative team dedicated to handling prior authorizations can ensure that submissions are both timely and accurate, with some practices reporting a a meaningful increase in approval rates following such restructuring.

 Maintaining open lines of communication with payers is essential.
 Regularly scheduled meetings and updates can help practices stay informed about specific requirements and policy changes, potentially reducing authorization delays by up to 25%.
 By implementing these concrete steps, IR practices can not only adapt to the current regulatory landscape but also improve operational efficiency and patient outcomes.